jsalt2019-diadet/jsalt2019-diadet/egs/sitw_noisy/v1/README.md

 The numbering of the scripts follows this convention:
  - 00X: data preparation and feature extraction
  - 01X: x-vector training
- - 03X: x-vector extraction for spk detection and tracking
+ - 03X: x-vector extraction
  - 04X: PLDA back-ends for speaker detection
  - 05X: print results

 Please, read and understand what each script does before running it.

+Many steps are common to the jsalt19-diadet recipe such us feature/x-vector extraction for voxceleb and x-vector training so you don't need to run it again.
+You can just copy the correspoding data directories or neural networks from the other recipe.

 ## Directory structure